 -

 Feedback and Recognition.
-Regular feedback fosters a culture of communication, enabling employees to understand their contributions and receive recognition for their achievements.
+Regular feedback cultivates a culture of communication, helping employees understand their contributions.

 -